Dan (ancient city): Laish/Leshem

-Laish was allied with the Sidonians, Phoenicians from the city of Sidon.
+Laish was allied with Phoenicians from the city of Sidon.
 This might indicate they were also Phoenicians, who may or may not have been Canaanite.
-The alliance offered little practical benefit due to the remoteness of Laish from Sidon, and the intervening Lebanon mountains.
-The town was also isolated from the Assyrians and Aram by the Hermon mountains; the Septuagint mentions that the town was unable to have an alliance with the Aramaeans.
-The Masoretic Text does not mention the Aramaeans, but instead states that the town had no relationship with any man – textual scholars believe that this is a scribal error, with adham (man) being a mistake for Aram.
+The alliance offered little practical benefit due to Laish's remoteness from Sidon and the intervening Anti-Lebanese range.
+The town was also isolated from Assyria and Aram by Mount Hermon; the Septuagint mentions that the town was unable to ally with the Aramaeans.
+The Masoretic Text does not mention the Aramaeans, but instead states that the town had no relationship with any man – textual scholars believe that this is a scribal error, with adam (man) being a mistake for Aram.